andrewhowdencom/website/site/content/post/handling-dynamically-created-html-in-javascript.rst

   post, but if you're curious feel free to poke around.

 Consider a new requirement - Each of these elements much create an alert that says "Hello".
-On the face of it, it seems pretty trivial - the example above works fine:
+On the face of it, it seems pretty trivial; the style might should work fine:

 ..
 Code:: javascript